alirezaandersen/OutdoorMobile/README.md

 # OutdoorMobile

-##### this is a basic weather app that calls upon another app's api that I created called [OutdoorAdventures]('https://outdooradventuretime.herokuapp.com/')
+##### This is a basic weather app that calls upon another app's api that I created called [Outdoor Adventures](https://outdooradventuretime.herokuapp.com/)

 * ##### to get started download or clone app